sunfanyunn/FasterRCNN/README.md

 # Faster-RCNN / Mask-RCNN
 A minimal multi-GPU implementation of Faster-RCNN / Mask-RCNN (without FPN).
 Modified from https://github.com/ppwwyyxx/tensorpack/tree/master/examples/FasterRCNN to train on NPC-OAR(A Multi-modal Nasopharyngeal Carcinoma Dataset).

+Implemented for the paper: [Organ At Risk Segmentation with Multiple Modality](https://arxiv.org/abs/1910.07800)

 ## Dependencies